biednick/shaper-sync/README.md

 Uploads new and modified files from a local directory to your Shaper Hub personal space.
-Supports recursive synchronization, dry-run mode, and continuous watch mode using inotify.
+Supports recursive synchronization, dry-run mode, and continuous watch mode using watchdog.

 ## Installation